apedreira/microracle/README.md

 ## Access

 Microracle can be freely accessed from [https://microracle.shinyapps.io/Microracle/](https://microracle.shinyapps.io/Microracle/).
-No requirements other than internet connectioAn from a web browser are necessary.
+No requirements other than internet connection from a web browser are necessary.